Charlotte Campus COVID-19 Update

 No. If you are experiencing the symptoms of COVID-19 listed in the Daily Wellness Check or if you’ve been exposed to someone who’s had a positive diagnosis for COVID-19, please do not come to campus.
 Follow the Mecklenburg County Resources, contact your medical provider, and contact Brielle Buechler ([email protected]) for student support.

 How should students, faculty, and staff schedule appointments to be tested?

 Students and faculty who have scheduled lab or classes on campus will be tested when they arrive during the available test times.
 Students, staff, or faculty who do not have scheduled classes on campus, but would like to have a test, may come to campus during available test times to receive a test.
-Anyone who comes to campus at least once a week will need a weekly test.
 If you are unable to attend any of the available testing times, please reach out to Chris Smith ([email protected]) to coordinate a time to be tested on campus.